 These retailers are breaking the law.
 In the U.S., it has been illegal to sell contact lenses without a prescription since 2005.
 Federal law classifies all contact lenses as medical devices and restricts their distribution to licensed eye care professionals.
 Illegal sale of contact lenses can result in civil penalties of up to $16,000 per violation.
 If you see contact lenses being sold by retailers not requiring a prescription, you can report the retailer to the FDA.

 Illegally sold circle lenses bypass several crucial safeguards, such as a lens fitting and instructions about wear and care that are specific to you, your eyes and the contacts you are prescribed.
 Dr. Steinemann also warns that counterfeit lenses are common if you’re buying through an illegal outlet.
 Some illegal lenses have even been found to be re-packaged and can be contaminated with chemicals or germs when you receive them.

-If you’re buying lenses that haven’t been FDA-approved or you’re buying through a dealer who isn’t regulated by the FDA, you can’t be sure of anything you’re receiving.
+If you’re buying lenses that haven’t been FDA-approved or you’re buying through a dealer who isn’t regulated by the FDA, you can’t be sure what you’re receiving.
 The lenses you get may not be what you ordered, they may not be clean or correctly packaged and they may not be the right size or shape for your eye to begin with.
 The risks aren’t worth it.

-How to Report a Problem
+How to report a problem

 If you have had a problem with colored contact lenses, report it to your local FDA Consumer Complaint Coordinator.